danishebadulla326/NSA/README.md

 ### Step 2: AutoEncoder Training
 - In the same directory, run the `AE training.ipynb` notebook four times, each for a different dataset.
-- Modify the `dataset_name` and `input_dim` in cell 3 according to the dataset being used.
+- Modify the `dataset_name` and `input_dim` in the config cell according to the dataset being used.
 Here are the dataset names and input dimensions:

     - MNIST: 28x28
     - F-MNIST: 28x28